 RELATED: Glamping at Collective Governors Island: A Luxurious Urban Retreat

 The path through Highbridge Park is so sheltered from the city's sights and sounds, you'll forget you're in an urban environment.
 Photo by Jody Mercier

 Take a stroll through history by traversing this bridge, which connects the Manhattan neighborhood of Washington Heights with Highbridge in the Bronx.
 A relic of the Old Croton Aqueduct system, The High Bridge carried water across the Harlem River in the mid-to-late 19th century to fuel Manhattan's masses.
 After wearing out its use, and following decades of neglect, The High Bridge reopened as a pedestrian path in 2015.
 From its span, you can view the uptown neighborhoods and Harlem River below.
 The best fall foliage is spotted during your walk to the bridge on the Manhattan side, as you stroll through Highbridge Park with its towering trees, diverse wildlife, and beautiful rock outcroppings.
 You'll also find the city's only mountain biking course hiding within.

-If your family loves hiking, the New York City Parks Department puts on a variety of fantastic hiking-related events that are worth checking out, though currently, most of them are virtual.
+If your family loves hiking, the New York City Parks Department puts on a variety of fantastic hiking-related events that are worth checking out.
 Find more NYC hiking trails on the city's site, too.